 Your immune system

-Another factor that you did not expect.
-Maybe.
-The ink used in tattoos penetrates the second layer of skin called the “dermis”.
-The dermis is protected from all outside elements by the first layer of skin, called the “Epidermis”.
-For a tattoo to be removed, a laser is used to penetrate the dermis whilst leaving the epidermis without any damage.
+The ink used in tattoos penetrates the second layer of the skin called "dermis".
+The dermis is protected from all outside elements by a first layer of skin called "epidermis".
+A tattoo can only be removed if the laser is able to penetrate the dermis whilst leaving the epidermis intact and undamaged.